abudnik/planham/README.md

 For the above-described example with the chosen faces 1 and 2, graph Gr contains a cycle formed by merging faces 1 and 2: 1-2-3-7-6-5.

 Let's demonstrate steps of the recursive search algorithm (function search_hamiltonian_cycle).
 At each step, the algorithm tries to merge i-th face with previously chosen faces.
-If search of the Hamiltonian cycle for subsequent faces is not succeeded, then i-th faces is marked as not being chosen and search of the Hamiltonian cycle is continued from the next (i+1)-th face.
-In the example with 3x3 grid graph, the algorithm choses faces 1, 2, 3 and 4 for merging during the first four steps.
-When the algorithm reviews 5th face, then it detects that this face could not being chosen for merging, since otherwise, the vertex 6 remains without edges in graph Gr.
+If search of a Hamiltonian cycle for subsequent faces is not succeeded, then i-th face is marked as not being chosen and search of a Hamiltonian cycle is continued from the next (i+1)-th face.
+In the example with 3×3 grid graph, the algorithm chooses faces 1, 2, 3 and 4 for merging during the first four steps.
+When the algorithm examines 5th face, then it detects that this face could not be chosen for merging, since otherwise, the vertex 6 remains without edges in graph Gr.
 This case is checked by check_face_vertices function.
 We get the following graph diagram after 5th step:

 ```
 *--*--*--*